Shisones/Hashbrown/Readme.md

 ## Security Note

 MD5 and SHA-1 are cryptographically broken and should not be used in production systems for security-critical applications.
 Hashbrown is intended for educational purposes, CTFs, or legacy system analysis.
-See [RFC6151](https://tools